rubenmoor/reflex-bug-pbtime/README.md

 ![screenshot of resulting page](reflex-bug.bmp)

-Fix with other issues on branch `ts-ssr-value`.
+Fix with other issues on branch `development`.

 ![sreenshot of resulting page](reflex-bug-fix.bmp)